gyao15/fashion/README.md

   Year = {2018}<br>
 }`
 ### Dataset Splits

-In our paper we describe two versions of the data:
+Two versions of the data:

 Polyvore Outfits (nondisjoint) - Outfits are split at random, which means some items (but not complete outfits) may be seen in both training and test splits.